Eschatologue/CM_wiki/docs/spells/7th-level.md

 Similarly, you can alter the appearance of structures, or add them where none are present.
 The spell doesn't disguise, conceal, or add creatures.

-The illusion includes audible, visual, tactile, and olfactory elements, so it can turn clear ground into difficult terrain (or vice versa) or otherwise impede movement through the area.
+The Illusion includes audible, visual, tactile, and olfactory elements, so it can turn clear ground into difficult terrain (or vice versa) or otherwise impede movement through the area.
 Any piece of the illusory terrain (such as a rock or stick) that is removed from the spell's area disappears immediately.

-Creatures with truesight can see through the illusion to the terrain's true form; however, all other elements of the illusion remain, so while the creature is aware of the illusion's presence, the creature can still physically interact with the illusion.
+Creatures with truesight can see through the Illusion to the terrain's true form; however, all other elements of the Illusion remain, so while the creature is aware of the Illusion's presence, the creature can still physically interact with the Illusion.

 ### Mordenkainen's Magnificent Mansion
-*7th-level conjuration*
+*7th-level Conjuration*

 **Casting Time:** 1 minute
 **Range:** 300 feet